Learn how to reduce video size without losing quality.

 Video-making opens up a complex world of storytelling — a world full of dynamic shots, unique transitions, and eye-catching special effects.
 Putting all of these elements together, though, often results in large file sizes that may be a challenge to work with and share with others.
 Let’s look at the ways you can reduce video sizes to create more workable files.

-Ways to reduce video file size by compression.
+Reduce video file size using lossless compression.

 To make a video file smaller, you can compress it.
 There are two types of compression.
 Lossless compression is a way to reduce file size without losing quality — this is what happens anytime you create a ZIP file.
 In this scenario, the original data is preserved and nothing is thrown out.
 Lossy compression, on the other hand, shrinks the file size by throwing out extra, unnecessary data.